Jihvā for Ingredients - Toor Dal

 Heat the ghee.
 Fry the cashew nuts and sultanas.
 Set aside.

 Add oil to the remaining ghee.
 Fry star anise, bay leaf and cloves.
 Add ginger and garlic paste.
 Then, onion and chilli.
 Sautè until aromatic.
 Add the chopped tomatoes.
 When the tomatoes turn pulpy, put in the marinated mutton.
-Add the ground spices and the remaining yoghurt.
+Add the ground spices, the remaining yoghurt and lime juice.
 Cook until the mutton is half cooked.
 Then, add the soaked toor dal.
 Cook until the mutton is well cooked.
 Then, put the rice and milk in.
 Sprinkle the chopped mint and coriander leaves.
 Season with salt.
 Cook until rice is fluffy and does not stick together.

 Finally, sprinkle the fried cashew nuts, sultanas and the onion crisps.
 Serve hot.